 Narcotics and Criminal Enterprise Section

 The Narcotics and Criminal Enterprise Section investigates and prosecutes international and significant domestic narcotics trafficking, money laundering organizations, and violent local criminal street gangs.
 The Section’s goal is to dismantle the drug trafficking organization or gang thereby making a positive impact on the community.
 This is accomplished by using federal drug trafficking, money laundering, and racketeering laws.
-This section actively partners with the national Organized Crime Drug Enforcement Task Force (OCDETF) to effectively prosecute large multi-defendant, multi-district cases involving gang violence, narcotics trafficking, and money laundering.
+This section actively partners with the national Organized Crime Drug Enforcement Task Forces (OCDETF) to effectively prosecute large multi-defendant, multi-district cases involving gang violence, narcotics trafficking, and money laundering.
 The Section is also responsible for overseeing and implementing the Department of Justice’s flagship program—Project Safe Neighborhoods (PSN).

 White Collar Crime Section